NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Slab: Under Slab Insulation Nominal R-value**

 Nominal R-value of the horizontal under slab insulation.
 Applies to slab-on-grade foundations and basement/crawlspace floors.
+If not provided, defaults to zero.

 - **Name:** ``slab_under_insulation_r``
 - **Type:** ``Double``